elibom/jogger/README.md

 ## Getting started

-To get started first add the dependency to your project (download JAR or use Maven) and then create your first Jogger app like this:
+To get started first [include the Jogger library](Including Jogger) and then create your first Jogger app like this:

 ```java
 public class Main {